symfony/symfony-docs/http_client.rst

 ~~~~~~~~~~~~~~

 The HTTP client supports different authentication mechanisms.
 They can be
-defined globally in the configuration (to apply it to all requests) and to
+defined globally in the configuration (to apply them to all requests) and to
 each request (which overrides any global authentication):

 .. configuration-block::